irvinlim/crossctf-2018-quals/pwn/realbabypwn/README.md

 CrossCTF{It3r4t1ve_0ver_R3curs1v3}
 ```

-Even though this was the easiest pwn challenge in the CTF, we're not discouraged but extremely excited to have learnt new techniques to bypass various protection mechanisms!
+Even though this was the easiest pwn challenge in the CTF but the only one we were able to complete (while taking such a long time nonetheless), we're not discouraged but instead extremely excited to have learnt new techniques to bypass various protection mechanisms!

 ## Tips